-User interface elements in the vSphere Client interact with Java services that run in the application server, called the Virgo server.
-The Java services on the Virgo server communicate with vCenter Server, ESXi hosts, and other data sources within and outside of the vSphere environment.
+User interface elements in the vSphere Client interact with Java services that run in the application server.
+The Java services on the application server communicate with vCenter Server, ESXi hosts, and other data sources within and outside of the vSphere environment.